mj1thcjwovt/outlearn-modules/README.md

 ### Organize Your Path

-The meat of the path is in the modules.
-Once you have written some new markdown or repurposed older content, this is how you make it part of your path:
+The meat of the Path is in the Modules.
+Once you have written some new Markdown or repurposed older content, this is how you make it part of your Path:

 * Open the `my-outlearn-module.md` file in the `modules` directory.
-* Update the metadata at the beginning of the file, including a new name for the module, e.g. `awesome-first-module`.
+* Update the metadata at the beginning of the file, including a new name for the Module, e.g. `awesome-first-module`.
-* Add your markdown content to the file under the first section.
+* Add your Markdown content to the file under the first section.
 * Save your file with a new name.
-We recommend using the module name also as the file name, e.g. `awesome-first-module.md`.
+We recommend using the Module name also as the file name, e.g. `awesome-first-module.md`.
 * Edit `outlearn.json` and replace `{"module" : "my-outlearn-module"}` with `{"module" : "awesome-first-module"}`.
-This tells the path where the module belongs.
+This tells the Path how to reference the new Module.
-* Declare the module in the `modules` section in `outlearn.json` by replacing `"olm" : "./modules/my-outlearn-module.md"` with `"olm" : "./modules/awesome-first-module.md"`.
-This tells Outlearn where the source file for the module is.
+* Declare the Module in the `modules` section in `outlearn.json` by replacing `"olm" : "./modules/my-outlearn-module.md"` with `"olm" : "./modules/awesome-first-module.md"`.
+This tells Outlearn where the source file for the Module is.

 The body of your `outlearn.json` will now look like this: